Preparing for a Devils River Trip

 Wildlife and Ecology

 The spring-fed Devils River is considered to be one of the most pristine rivers in the state and is well-known for exceptional water clarity.
 The land surrounding the Devils River is an important area of natural biodiversity and ecological integrity.
 Located at the confluence of Chihuahuan Desert from the west, Edwards Plateu to the north, and Tamaulipan shrub land to the south and east, the region is a biologically diverse hotspot containing many endemic species.
 The Devils River watershed has several federally listed threatened or endangered species including Devils River minnow, Texas snowbells, Black-capped vireo and several state listed species including Rio Grande darter, Conchos pupfish, and proserpine shiner.
 The river also supports populations of unique genotypes of headwater catfish and largemouth bass.

-Texas Parks and Wildlife Department has established shuttle service agreements with two outfitters to provide shuttle and guide services for paddling and fishing trips that launch and/or take-out on state-managed lands.
+Texas Parks and Wildlife Department has established a shuttle service agreement with the following outfitter to provide shuttle and guide services for paddling and fishing trips that launch and/or take-out on state-managed lands.